michaeljacquemart/Exercice-Cadavre-Exquis-Michael/README.md

 As Peter Thiel said:

 >Tolstoy opens Anna Karenina by observing: “All happy families are alike; each unhappy family is unhappy in its own way.”
 Business is the opposite.
 All happy companies are different: each one earns a monopoly by solving a unique problem.
-All failed companies are the same: they failed to escape competition."
+All failed companies are the same: they failed to escape competition.